cloudflare/mitm.watch/reporter/SPECIFICATION.md

 (whether it is IPv6 and the maximum TLS version).

 Request and response bodies are in JSON unless stated otherwise.
-In general PUT/POST/DELETE requests can fail due to an invalid CSRF token (403) or ratelimiting.
+In general PATCH/POST/DELETE requests can fail due to an invalid CSRF token (403) or ratelimiting.

+Captures and comments can no longer be submitted if any of these are true:
+- IsPending is false (intended to be changed by the client).
+- CreatedAt is older than an hour.
+- UpdatedAt is older than 15 minutes.

 ### POST /tests
 Request-Body: